Engineering-Research-and-Development/iotagent-opcua/README.md

 ### Are there any legal issues with AGPL 3.0?
 Is it safe for me to use?

-There is absolutely no problem in using a product licensed under AGPL 3.0.
+No problem in using a product licensed under AGPL 3.0.
 Issues with GPL (or AGPL) licenses are mostly related with the fact that different people assign different interpretations on the meaning of the term “derivate work” used in these licenses.
 Due to this, some people believe that there is a risk in just _using_ software under GPL or AGPL licenses